jgndev/jgn.dev/README.md

 3. **Write your content** in Markdown
 4. **Commit and push** - the site will automatically update via webhook

-💡 Need an example of the posts?
-Check out the posts repo for the site at [github.com/stratocraft/posts](https://github.com/stratocraft/posts).
+💡 Check out the posts repository at [github.com/jgndev/posts](https://github.com/jgndev/posts) for examples.

 ### Supported Frontmatter Fields